jmichault/ipcam-100-dok/de/index.md

-## Was bei alternativer Firmware nicht funktioniert:
+## Was wird nicht in der alternativen Firmware durchgeführt:

 * Soundsystem